abbaslab-va/AbbasCentral/README.md

 * Variables should be named in camel case (i.e. myVariable)
 * Functions should be all lower case with underscores (i.e. my_function())
 * Classes should use pascal case (i.e. MyClass)

+### Documentation
+* All functions should have a function header with a description of the function, inputs, and outputs
+* All new methods should be updated in this readme file to match their header

 ## Data organization
 This software package makes several fundamental assumptions about your data organization that must be followed if you want full functionality: